Festool vs Makita Track Saw: Comparison and Review

 About Makita

 Makita has been catering to the needs of professional woodworkers since 1915.
-Given their long industry expertise, we weren’t so surprised to find out that the brand has a wide-range selection of corded and cordless power tools under its belt.
+Given their long industry expertise, I wasn’t so surprised to find out that the brand has a wide-range selection of corded and cordless power tools under its belt.

-From track saws and table saws to circular saws, they make sure that these tools deliver enough power despite the lesser weight.
-If you scanned their products as our team did, you’d also notice that Makita offers a complete selection of blades and accessories suitable for different woodworking tools.
+From track saws to circular saws, they make sure that these tools deliver enough power despite the lesser weight.
+If you scanned their product selection, you’d also notice that Makita offers a complete selection of blades and accessories suitable for different woodworking tools.

 Our Top Pick: Makita SP6000J